mpmnath/invia_hotel_booking/README.md

 ### Performance Optimizations
 - Cached network images for faster loading
 - Used lazy loading for hotel list
+- Used compute to parse large JSON data
 - Implemented efficient favorites toggle with minimal rebuilds

 ### Testing Strategy